umedayuuki/sharehouse-management/README.md

 ### Association

+- has_many  :chats
 - has_many  :rules
-- has_many :money
+- has_many  :moneys
 - has_many  :works
 - has_many  :schedules
+- has_many  :todos
-- belong_to :house
+- belongs_to :house

 ## houses テーブル